Ghostlun/MachineLearning-Study/README.md

 #### Random Forest Regression
 Pros - It is powerful and accurate, has good performance on many problems <br/>
 Cons - It is overfitting can easily occur, need to choose of trees

+# What If we can apply the stock market graph into a machine learning model?